At Supermood, participants' privacy is a cardinal value. That's why all our surveys are confidential!

 To allow everyone to answer confidentially, Supermood hides the results of teams with less than 5 survey respondents.

 In other words, if you have a team of 10 people and only 4 of them answered the questions then their answers will be masked.
 This also means that a team composed of less than 5 coworkers will never have their results accessible, it will always be masked by the platform.

 Admins' good practices:

 Make sure you create teams of more than 5 people on the platform.
-To do this, each attribute value has to be common to at least 5 coworkers.
+To do this, each analysis filter has to be common to at least 5 coworkers.

 Comments & Confidentiality

 We know that comments are sensitive data because they can more easily make people identifiable.
 To do this, we support employees, administrators, and managers to ensure the confidentiality of each participant.